kevinolega/callcentertrainingtips/_posts/2021-08-05-manage-metrics.md

 I also have hundreds of free lessons posted on my website. https://callcentertrainingtips.com

+You can also send me an email if you have questions.

-Send me an email for advice about Call Center Metrics.
+Tell me that you’re asking for advice about the Call Center Metrics chapter in my lesson.